rfakhouri/cicdepresentations/handson/test-automation.md

 ## Part 2 Unit Tests

-1. Write a unit test that `TODO: Does Something`
-0. ?????
+0. Add Nock to your project as a dev tool
+    - `npm i --save-dev nock`
+0. Use nock and jest to write an automated unit test for the mounted method in the `home.vue` file.
+The test should do the following:
+   1. Setup the nock mock
+   2. run the mounted method
+   3. verify that the mocked tasks get added to the tasks property
 0. Add unit test to vue-client docker build by adding the following line in the build stage after `npm ci` is run:
   `RUN npm run test:unit`

 ## Part 3 Finish up

-1. Commit your changes
+0. Commit your changes
-2. Push your branch up to GitHub
+0. Push your branch up to GitHub
-3. Open a Pull Request to kick off the build
+0. Open a Pull Request to kick off the build